Blackfoot (band): 1980s

 During the early 1980s, the "Southern rock" genre was considered passe by the pop music press, so the band began attempting to change their style somewhat.
 They decided to add keyboards to the group once again.
-Organist Ken Hensley (ex-Uriah Heep) was contacted and agreed to join during 1982 in time for their next record album, Siogo.
+Organist Ken Hensley (ex-Uriah Heep) was contacted and agreed to join during 1982 in time for their next record album, Siogo (May 1983).
 But the poor sales for Siogo had the band thinking they might have to "modernize" for the new MTV generation.
-It was thought that perhaps Hargrett with his "biker type" appearance might not be appropriate for television.
-Hargrett reluctantly decided to end his employment with the band during January 1984, having not played on their next album, Vertical Smiles, which had been recorded in Atlanta in late 1983 with former Yes band's engineer Eddy Offord.
+It was also thought that perhaps Hargrett with his "biker type" appearance might not be appropriate for television.
+Hargrett angrily and reluctantly decided to end his employment with the band during January 1984, having not played on their next album, Vertical Smiles, which had been recorded in Atlanta in late 1983 with former Yes band's engineer Eddy Offord.
 This album was rejected by Atco.
 But the revamped version, which was finally released in October 1984, also failed to sell well.

 Ken Hensley, no longer accustomed to Blackfoot's intense tour schedule, quit by late 1984 and was replaced by former Axe band's singer/guitarist Bobby Barth.
 But by December 1985, with their popularity waning and good-quality engagements becoming few, the band decided to quit.
 During February 1986 the Blackfoot company was dissolved.
 Medlocke decided to continue with a new team that included Doug "Bingo" Bare (keyboards, synthetics, backup vocals, ex-Whiteface), Jerry "Wizzard" Seay (bass, backing vocals, from Mother's Finest) and Harold Seay (drums, percussion).
-For their 1987 album Rick Medlocke and Blackfoot (their final album for Atlantic Records), the new group was attempting a more radio-style 1980s rock music sound.
+For their album Rick Medlocke and Blackfoot (April 1987, their final album for Atlantic Records), the new group was attempting a more radio-style 1980s rock music sound.
 Jeff Stevens played bass guitar for one track.

-During 1988, Wizzard and Seay quit and Gunner Ross (drums, percussion), bassist Mark Mendoza (formerly of The Dictators) and Neal Casal (guitar) were employed.
+During 1988, Wizzard and Seay quit and Gunner Ross (drums, percussion, ex-Ted Nugent), bassist Mark Mendoza (formerly of Twisted sister) and Neal Casal (guitar) were employed.
 Mendoza quit by the end of the year and Rikki Mayr (ex-Lizzy Borden band) began playing bass for the band during early 1989.